Paraguay: 20th century

 In 1904, the Liberal revolution against the rule of Colorados broke out.
 The Liberal rule started a period of great political instability.
 Between 1904 and 1954, Paraguay had thirty-one presidents, most of whom were removed from office by force.
-Conflicts between the factions of the ruling Liberal party led to the Paraguayan Civil War of 1922.
+Conflicts between the factions of the ruling Liberal party led to the Paraguayan Civil War of 1922–1923.

 The unresolved border conflict with Bolivia over the Chaco region finally erupted in the early 1930s in the Chaco War.
 After both sides suffered great losses, Paraguay defeated Bolivia and established its sovereignty over most of the disputed Chaco region.
 After the war, military officers used popular dissatisfaction with the Liberal politicians to seize the power for themselves.
 On 17 February 1936, the February Revolution brought colonel Rafael Franco to power.
 Between 1940 and 1948, the country was ruled by general Higinio Morínigo.
-Dissatisfaction with his rule resulted in the Paraguayan civil war of 1947.
+Dissatisfaction with his rule resulted in the Paraguayan Civil War of 1947.
 In its aftermath Alfredo Stroessner began involvement in a string of plots, which resulted in his military coup d'état of 4 May 1954.
-In the aftermath of World War II, Paraguay became a hideout for Nazi fugitives accused of war crimes.

 Stroessner era, 1954–1989

 A series of unstable governments ensued until the establishment in 1954 of the regime of dictator Alfredo Stroessner, who remained in office for more than three decades until 1989.
 Paraguay was modernized to some extent under Stroessner's regime, although his rule was marked by extensive human rights abuses.

-Stroessner and the Colorado party ruled the country from 1954 to 1989.
-The dictator oversaw an era of economic expansion, but also had a poor human rights and environmental record (see "Political History").
-Paraguay actively participated in Operation Condor.
-Torture and death for political opponents was routine.
-After his overthrow, the Colorado continued to dominate national politics until 2008.

-The splits in the Colorado Party in the 1980s, and the prevailing conditions – Stroessner's advanced age, the character of the regime, the economic downturn, and international isolation – were catalysts for anti-regime demonstrations and statements by the opposition prior to the 1988 general elections.

-PLRA leader Domingo Laíno served as the focal point of the opposition in the second half of the 1980s.
-The government's effort to isolate Laíno by exiling him in 1982 had backfired.
-On his sixth attempt to reenter the country in 1986, Laíno returned with three television crews from the U.S., a former United States ambassador to Paraguay, and a group of Uruguayan and Argentine congressmen.
-Despite the international contingent, the police violently barred Laíno's return.